minorg/minorgordon.net/_posts/2021-03-13-forgotten-ideas-in-computer-science.md

 ---
+categories: [learning]
+date:   2021-03-13
+description: References from a Joe Armstrong talk on "The Forgotten Ideas in Computer Science"
 layout: post
 title:  "Forgotten ideas in computer science"
-date:   2021-03-13
-description: References from a Joe Armstrong talk on "The Forgotten Ideas in Computer Science"
 ---

 This week I found a video of a 2018 keynote by Joe Armstrong, ["The Forgotten Ideas in Computer Science"](https://www.youtube.com/watch?v=-I_jE0l7sYQ).
 It's the same talk that evolved into ["Computer Science: a guide for the perplexed"](https://www.youtube.com/watch?v=rmueBVrLKcY), a rambling discourse on computer science, software engineering, and the IT industry.
 The genesis of the talk was [this Twitter thread](https://twitter.com/joeerl/status/951357931559284736?lang=en) soliciting "examples of great CS ideas that have been largely forgotten", such as Linda [tuple spaces](https://en.wikipedia.org/wiki/Tuple_space).